 - Divide the dough into 9 equal pieces.

-- Roll each piece into smooth, round dough balls and place them in the baking pan, with about ¼ - ½ inch of space between each ball.
+- Roll each piece into smooth, round dough balls and place them in the square baking pan, with about ¼ - ½ inch of space between each ball.
+Each square baking pan should have 9 rolls each.

 - Cover the baking pan with plastic wrap and let the dough proof in a warm place, until doubled in size.
 This can take about 1 - 2 hours, depending on the ambient room temperature.